Maggie Nichols (gymnast): Personal life

-Nichols graduated from Roseville Area High School in 2016.
+Nichols graduated from Roseville Area High School in 2016 and from University of Oklahoma with a bachelor's degree in communications and business and a Masters of Education in Intercollegiate Athletics Administration in 2022.

 In January 2018, Nichols came forward as one of the many victims sexually abused by former USA Gymnastics doctor Larry Nassar, starting when she was 15.
 Additionally Nichols revealed that it was her coach who initially reported Nassar and his abuse to the USA Gymnastics staff:

 On May 16, 2018, it was announced that Nichols and the other survivors would be awarded the Arthur Ashe Courage Award.
 Nichols' experience was highlighted in the Netflix documentary Athlete A, as well as the HBO documentary At the Heart of Gold.

-In a column published March 27, 2020, Nichols stated that she would work as a student coach for the Sooners while completing her degree and also indicated interest in sports broadcasting and writing a book.
+In a column published March 27, 2020, Nichols stated that she would work as a student coach for the Sooners while completing her bachelor's degree and also indicated interest in sports broadcasting and writing a book.
+Her memoir, “Unstoppable!: My Journey from World Champion to Athlete A to 8-Time NCAA National Gymnastics Champion and Beyond”, was published on January 16, 2024.

+As of 2024, she works as a certified personal trainer in South Padre Island, Texas.
+She also advocates for victims of abuse through her Maggie Nichols Foundation.